 It is our wish that you will be satisfied with your product and that it will be your companion for a long time.
 Think of this operator's manual as a valuable document.
-By following its' content (using, service, maintenance etc) the life span and the second-hand value of the machine can be extended.
-If you will sell this machine, make sure that the buyer will get the operator's manual.
+By following its content (usage, service, maintenance, etc), the life span and the second-hand value of the machine can be extended.
+If you sell this machine, make sure that the operator's manual is passed on to the buyer.